Skip to main content

 Even within a team, employees of various development levels may be managed or led best using different styles.
 The best people managers are skilled in identifying which styles are the best fit for individuals and teams.

-After they have worked with me for a while, I start assigning them projects to own where I can then move into a coaching style.
-As they grow in their experience and competence, my approach becomes more supportive and, later, delegating.
+During this stage of their development, I often have the new employees join me in collaborating to solve a problem or deliver an outcome.
+Later, I start assigning them projects to own where I can move into a coaching style.
+As they grow in their experience and competence, my approach becomes more supportive and, later, delegative.

-As you move forward, when determining what type of people management style is best for each of your employees, consider their experience and development or maturity in their role and solicit feedback about your management.
+As you move forward in determining what type of people management style is best for each of your employees, consider their experience and development or maturity in their role and solicit feedback about your management.
+This will help you know if they need more support or direction from you to do their best work.

 What Are The Tasks Required Of A Manager?

-Being a people manager includes the following tasks, many of which are key to the employee lifecycle.
+Being a people manager includes the following tasks, many of which are key to the employee lifecycle:

 What Skills Are Required For People Management?